ronuraltindag/personalweb/content/about.pt-tr.md

 2018 <br>
 Research Initiative on the Economics of the Middle East (RIEME 2018), Paris 1-Sorbonne University. <br>
 Conference on the Impacts of Refugees in Hosting Economies,  USC Marshall School of Business. <br>
-Social Policy and Development Seminars, Bogazici University. <br>
+Social Policy and Development Seminars, Boğaziçi  University. <br>
 Seminar, The Rockwool Foundation. <br>
 Seminar, VIVE - The Danish Center for Social Science Research. <br>
 Midwest Economics Association, SOLE special session. <br>